cfree3/curtisfree.com/about/index.md

 My name is Curtis Free, and I have [the most wonderful wife in the anywhere][curtisandrebecca].

-I have a B.S. in Computer Science from the [Georgia Institute of Technology][gatech], with "threads" _Platforms_ and _Information Internetworks_.
-I am currently working toward an M.S. in the same field, with a specialization in Information Security.
+I have B.S. and M.S. degrees in Computer Science from the [Georgia Institute of Technology][gatech].
+Through Georgia Tech's ["Threads" program][threads], my undergraduate focus areas were _Platforms_ and _Information Internetworks_.
+As a graduate student, I specialized in Information Security.

 My primary interest areas are web development, databases, operating systems, and computer architecture.